 In 1961, David Pertwee joined his uncle David Baddeley in the business and was quickly followed by his brother Roger Pertwee in 1966.
 Now in the hands of the fifth generation, the business moved into larger premises in the neighbouring Boundary Street in 1989 before relocating again in 1993, this time returning the business to Hackney.
 Roger’s sons Christopher and Charles Pertwee joined Baddeley Brothers in 2001 and 2005 respectively, returning the company back to full family ownership.

 And now the journey continues, moving to South Woodford in 2017.
 Our 22nd home, the building has Art Deco design features that our forebears would recognise, along with a few technological improvements that they may not.
 However, we continue to manufacture high quality, engraved stationery and envelopes.

-Read the full story in our awarding winning book:
+Read our story in full in our awarding winning book:

 An account by The Gentle Author, with designs by David Pearson:

 For anyone with a serious interest in print, design, publishing and typography, BADDELEY BROTHERS tells the dramatic story spanning four centuries of how the Baddeley family created one of today’s foremost specialist printers.
 This book is embellished with fine tipped-in samples illustrating the range of BADDELEY BROTHERS’ bravura print techniques, an anatomy of envelope design, a glossary of printing terminology, drawings by Lucinda Rogers and a foldout map by Adam Dant or available from all good bookshops.